PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - Shows short name of the user `{First name + First character of Last name}` (For e.g. `Keith V.`) to save the horizontal space on page
   - In case of Multiple users, shows in the separate line
   - Shows - when value is blank.
+  - For the `Multi-Step` task, shows name of the selected user.
+If Sub-Task has multi-user then shows first name of the each user with comma seprator (If it's too long, show an ellipse.
+Never shows in multiline).
+On hover, the tooltip shows.
+The tooltip shows the full name of all users.
 - Accountable: Same as Responsible
 - Consulted: Same as Responsible
 - Informed: Same as Responsible